chrisant996/clink/docs/clink.md

 <tr><td><kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>N</kbd></td><td>This is <code>clink-menu-complete-numbers</code>, which grabs numbers with 3 or more digits from the current console screen and cycles through inserting them as completions (binary, octal, decimal, hexadecimal).
 Super handy for quickly inserting a commit hash that was printed as output from a preceding command.</td></tr>
 <tr><td><kbd>Alt</kbd>+<kbd>0</kbd> to <kbd>Alt</kbd>+<kbd>9</kbd></td><td>These are <code>digit-argument</code>, which let you enter a numeric value used by many commands.
 For example <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>W</kbd> copies the current word to the clipboard, but if you first type <kbd>Alt</kbd>+<kbd>2</kbd> followed by <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>W</kbd> then it copies the 3rd word to the clipboard (the first word is 0, the second is 1, etc).
 Learn more by reading up on "Readline Arguments" in the [Readline manual](https://tiswww.cwru.edu/php/chet/readline/rluserman.html).</td></tr>
 </table>

+For a full list of commands available for key bindings, see [New Commands](#new-commands) and "Bindable Readline Commands" in the [Readline manual](https://tiswww.cwru.edu/php/chet/readline/rluserman.html).

 <a name="gettingstarted_startupcmdscript"></a>